 Home » Hemp State Laws » Iowa

-This guide provides educational, state‑specific information on Iowa’s hemp and hemp‑derived cannabinoid laws.
-It is for informational purposes only and does not constitute legal advice.
+This guide provides educational information on Iowa’s hemp and hemp‑derived cannabinoid laws as of June 1, 2026.
+It is for educational purposes only and not legal advice.

 Iowa hemp laws: quick overview